vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 publication is an explicit optional descriptor on the sequence, independent of its dependency requests.
 The default name comes from the sequence; its stable identity comes from its asset ID. `collection(key, name)` can override either.
-All format scanners use these declarations.
-The explicit collection builder remains available for custom groupings such as several collections per sequence.
+All discovered collections use these declarations.
+User-created collections remain a separate session operation with explicitly chosen members.

 For assets that arrive separately, use a small callable request with owned values: